zemlyansky/random-forest/README.md

-# random-forest

-Random forest method ported to JavaScript with WebAssembly.
-Async computation and multithreading implemented with WebWorkers (browsers).
-No tests yet.
-See examples in the `example` folder.
+# Random Forest (JavaScript + WebAssembly)

+This package includes a WebAssebly port of the native C++ package [RandomForests](https://github.com/handspeaker/RandomForests) wrapped in a JavaScript API.
+It works in most modern browsers and Node.js.
+There's experimental support of async computation and multithreading in the browsers, using WebWorkers.
+Unfortunately, no tests yet.
+You can find examples in the `example` folder.

 * Supports regression and classification tasks
 * Faster than existing JS implementations
 * Supports sync and async modes
 * Permutation feature importance
-* Threads support (WebWorkers)
+* Threads (WebWorkers)
-* CommonJS module with WASM in JS
+* CommonJS module

-## Introduction
+## Why Random Forests
-Comparing to R and Python, JavaScript ecosystem doesn't have many machine learning packages.
-Of course, there's Tensorflow.js, but not all tasks can be solved with neural nets and optimization.
+Compared to R, Python, or Julia, the JavaScript ecosystem doesn't have many machine learning packages.
+Of course, there's Tensorflow.js, but sometimes neural nets are not such a good option (e.g., small tabular data).
 Random forest is a robust ensemble method that fits multiple decision trees under the hood using different subsets of original data.
-Because of its simple algorithm it's perfectly suited for parallelization and implementation in a native language.
+The algorithm has a pretty simple nature but is very powerful, catching non-linear dependencies between variables.
+It's also ideal for parallelization and implementation in a native language, such as C or C++.
+Luckily, WebAssembly makes it possible to take an efficient and fast native lib and port it to browsers and Node.js.

 ## Install
 ```